 While it sounds simpler than it may be, male victims of domestic violence need to tell someone about it get out of the situation.
 There are support organizations in every state if you're uncomfortable talking to anyone you know.
 If the abuse persists, consider an order of protection or restraining order to give yourself additional legal recourse against their attacker.
 If you're unsure of your options or need assistance in getting legal protection, consult a domestic relations attorney in your area.

-Get Answers to Your Domestic Violence Questions and a Free Case Evaluation
+Get Answers to Your Domestic Violence Questions: Call an Attorney Today

 Laws on domestic violence are gender neutral and apply equally to protect men as they do women.
 Often times male victims do not come forward in domestic violence cases because they're worried about social stigmas.
 However, by not coming forward they are also not getting the support they may need to break the cycle of violence.
-The good news is that you can speak confidentially to a family law attorney in your area to learn more about your rights and how to protect yourself.
-Learn more by contacting an attorney today and receiving a free initial evaluation of your case.
+Take the first step and speak confidentially to a family law attorney in your area to learn more about your rights and how to protect yourself.